 For more details, click here!

 A year has passed since then.
-Has there been any progress or change in the initiative?
+Have there been any progress or changes in the initiative?

 Looking back on the past year

-"Currently, 72% of Happo-One Ski Resort as a whole has switched to renewable energy.
-With multiple companies involved in the operation, it is quite difficult to switch completely to renewable energy, but we have already completed switching to 100% renewable energy for our own lifts.
-If we include all of our other businesses, such as our hot spring facilities, we are about 80% decarbonized.
-The remaining part is an insurmountable problem due to issues with electricity prices and technical challenges.
-I
+"Currently, 72% of the Happo-one ski resort as a whole has switched to renewable energy.
+Complete renewable energy is difficult given that multiple companies are involved in its operation, but our own lifts have already been converted to 100% renewable energy.
+In addition, if we include all of our other businesses, such as the hot spring facilities, we are about 80% decarbonized.
+The remaining gaps are due to issues with electricity prices and technical challenges that we cannot overcome.

-think the only way to overcome the price issue is to reduce the electricity we use and save on labor.
-The other option is to generate our own power.
-We are considering working with the local government to generate small-scale hydroelectric power, and are continually exploring ways to do so."
+To overcome the price problem, I think the only option is to reduce the amount of electricity we use through labor-saving measures.
+Another option is self-generation.
+We are considering working with the local government to see if we can implement small-scale hydropower generation, and we are continuously exploring methods."

 Akimoto-san explained that his vision has broadened to include the development of natural energy sources, and he has already begun to take action